Let's Break the Mold Together–A Call to Men and Those Who Support Them

 Here's what happens when we bottle up:

 The first step to breaking this cycle is finding a psychologically safe environment to express ourselves.
-It took me some time, but I found that with an executive coach, Dr. Danny Friedland, author of Leading Well from Within.
-Yes, as an executive coach myself, I, too, benefit from having a coach—someone who provides a judgment-free zone where I can openly navigate my feelings and learn strategies to manage them effectively.
+It took me some time, but I found that with a business coach, Dr. Danny Friedland, author of Leading Well from Within.
+Yes, as a business coach myself, I, too, benefit from having a coach—someone who provides a judgment-free zone where I can openly navigate my feelings and learn strategies to manage them effectively.
 I still have a coach today to help with my mindset, my internal dialogue, and how I talk to myself.
 The work is never done!

 For many, the right support might come from a psychologist, which is a fantastic option.
 The key is to find an impartial party—someone who isn’t your partner or a friend—who can offer unbiased guidance.